linrongbin16/commons.nvim/docs/commons_spawn.md

 - `cmd`: Exactly the same passing to `vim.system`.
 - `opts`: Almost the same passing to `vim.system`, except:

-  - `stdout`: Use line-wise callback that will be invoked when receiving a line from stdout.
+  - `on_stdout`: Use line-wise callback that will be invoked when receiving a line from stdout.
-  - `stderr`: Use line-wise callback that will be invoked when receiving a line from stderr, they are using the same function signature:
+  - `on_stderr`: Use line-wise callback that will be invoked when receiving a line from stderr, they are using the same function signature:

     ```lua
     function fn_line_processor(line:string):nil